 Fix any broken links or remove them completely.

 If you’re running an online business, you should be building a list.
 It’s your customer base!
-And if you’re trying to sell products or services, you need to build a list of customers to whom you can sell which means you’ve got to have optin forms in key places on your site.
+You need to build a list of customers to whom you can sell which means you’ve got to have optin forms in key places on your site.

 Where do you put them?
 Forms to collect email addresses should be: